Launching Writer’s Notebooks Using Aimee Buckner’s Notebook Know-How

 |Lifting a line||Look at highlighted lines and choose one to write about.
 This becomes the first line of the new entry.||Individual writer’s notebooks.|

 There are two different Cisneros stories that are great for the launching phase of writer’s notebooks.
 The first is My Name and the second is Eleven.
 You can use Eleven for writing off literature, or for a regular old reader response type question.
-I like being able to do some teaching about Sandra Cisneros and the ability to bring in a latina author study right away.
+I like being able to do some teaching about Sandra Cisneros and I also like that we can begin with the study of a Latinx author.

 Buckner talks about Ralph Fletcher’s Writer’s Notebook and I think a combination of the two resources for getting your writer’s notebook off the ground is dynamite.